Wu-Can/k-normCode/README.md

 ## Contents

-(1) Test1_fixed_lambda: Solvers for the convex CVaR-based sparse linear regression with a fixed lambda: N-ALM, ADMM, Gurobi, S-IRPN
+(1) Test1_fixed_lambda: Solvers for the convex CVaR-based sparse linear regression with a fixed lambda: N-ALM, ADMM, Gurobi, S-IRPN, PAG solvers

 - Test_NALM_UCI: N-ALM for the convex CVaR-based models with UCI data;
 - Test_NALM_random: N-ALM for the convex CVaR-based models with random data;